-We did the same search but the result was different, and the connector was not found but fortunately the Designer features a equivalent connector (Upload blob to storage container)
+We did the same search, but the result was different, and the connector was not found, but fortunately, the Designer features an equivalent connector (Upload blob to storage container)

 So, how can we get access to the consumption connectors on Visual Studio Code?